issalig/toshiba_air_cond/README.md

 ### Dependencies

-This project uses libraries and code by different authors, you can install them in Arduino IDE going to Tools->Library Manager
+This project uses libraries and code from different authors, you can install them in Arduino IDE going to Tools->Library Manager

 - [esp8266](https://github.com/esp8266/Arduino)
 - [espsoftwareserial](https://github.com/plerup/espsoftwareserial) by Peter Lerup